jembi/openhim-load-tests/README.md

 ### b.
 Manually configure MongoDB replicaset

-The MongoDB replica set will need to be initiated once the services have been deployed.
+The MongoDB replica set will need to be manually initiated once the docker images have been deployed.
-This can be done by following the steps found at https://docs.mongodb.com/manual/tutorial/deploy-replica-set/#initiate-the-replica-set.
+This can be done by following the steps found [here](https://docs.mongodb.com/manual/tutorial/deploy-replica-set/#initiate-the-replica-set).
+For purposes of these tests, the replicaset contains one MongoDB instance.

 ### c.
-Configure the services
+Configure users, clients and channels in OpenHIM for performance tests

 After the services have been deployed and the replica set has been initiated they can be configured with:

 ```sh
 ansible-playbook --tags configuration playbooks/deploy.yml
 ```

+These [instructions](https://openhim.readthedocs.io/en/latest/how-to/how-to-setup-and-configure-openhim.html#openhim-channels) detail adding a channel manually in OpenHIM using the OpenHIM Console.

 ## 5. Execute the tests